 These PDF documents list accommodation providers from Nelson to Motueka and their closest bus pick up points.
 The included maps show the exact location of the bus pick up points.

 Driving from Nelson to Motueka

-Leave Nelson via Wakatu Drive and you will arrive at the lights at the bottom of Queen Street.
+Leave Nelson via Wakatu Drive and you will arrive at the lights at the bottom of Queen Street in Richmond.
 Go straight ahead to the Richmond traffic roundabout (traffic circle), and take the right-hand exit -> Highway 60.